TrickMorr/ctf-writeups/README.md

 I use AI tools as a teacher walking me through the exercise.

+I will have AI generate blocks of code, and ask the AI to break down what the code is doing.

 My general approach is to let my curiosity guide me, rather than my desire to "finish" the challenge.

-I don't like feeling like I just pressed a "solve the challenge" button so I treat the AI like a teacher who is showing me how to do it, and it's my responsibility to follow along and ask questions relevant to my understanding.

-I will have AI generate blocks of code, and ask the AI to break down what the code is doing.

 I'm coming at it as a noob who has never seen any of this before.
 I won't know this stuff until I learn it.